 The project is a 50:50 joint venture between Cubico Sustainable Investments, a major investor in the renewable energy sector globally and Stanwell, a Queensland Government-owned electricity generator.

 Consisting of 42 wind turbines, the first stage will add 252 megawatts (MW) of clean energy to Queensland’s energy system.
+The second stage will generate a additional 254 MW of clean energy from 41 wind turbines.

 When complete in 2026, both Stage one and Stage two will generate more than 500 MW.